caseycas/CodeNLPReplication/EntropyModel/README.md

 # Basic Replication

+## Data

+Make sure you first download the basic replication data as described here: https://github.com/caseycas/CodeNLPReplication#basic-replication-data

+## Instructions

-To simply regenerate plots and values as seen in the paper from the final processed data entropy scores, you can run these the following R scripts:
+To create the plots and statistica values as seen in the paper from the final processed data entropy scores, you can run these the following R scripts:

 EngCodePaperZipfs.R - All Zipf related Plots and values: